-- Communal/amenity buildings on caravan/camping parks with buried metal LPG pipework- explosion caused by leaking LPG. - Catering establishments explosion caused by LPG - Premises with vulnerable working conditions and where intelligence indicates that risks are not being effectively managed - violence at work - Professional firework display operators fires and explosions causing by the initiation of explosives, including fireworks - High volume warehousing/distribution fatalities/injuries resulting from being struck by vehicles, fatalities/injuries from falls from height/amputation and crushing injuries - Large scale public gatherings crowd management and injuries/fatalities to the public - 3.2.5.
-In 2024-25 our resources for proactive interventions will be targeted towards the following priority areas: - Inflatable amusement devices - Electrical safety in hospitality settings - Cooling towers located in built up areas - Safety in Marina settings (this is based on local intelligence) focussing on electrical safety and fatalities/injuries from slip, trips and falls.
+- Electrical safety hospitality venues with 'outdoor' facilities - Explosion caused by leaking LPG catering establishments - Violence at work premises with vulnerable working conditions - High volume warehousing/distribution fatalities/injuries resulting from being struck by vehicles, fatalities/injuries from falls from height/amputation and crushing injuries

+- 3.2.5.
+In 2025-26 our resources for proactive interventions will be targeted towards the following priority areas: - Inflatable amusement devices - Electrical safety in hospitality settings with 'outdoor facilities' - Cooling towers located in built up areas - Safety in Marina settings (this is based on local intelligence) focussing on electrical safety and fatalities/injuries from slip, trips and falls.